Anthonie Heinsius: Early years of the War of the Spanish Succession

 Marlborough had to rely on his powers of tact and persuasion, and gain the consent of accompanying Dutch field deputies, the political representatives of the States General.
 Because of this Marlborough's good relationship with Heinsius would prove immensely beneficial to him.

 The rest of the 1702 campaign went relatively well and Marlborough's army took Venlo, Roermond, Stevensweert and Captured Liège along the Meuse.
 The 1703 campaign was, instead, marred by Allied conflicts over strategy.
 Despite capturing Bonn, they failed to take Antwerp, while a Dutch contingent narrowly escaped disaster at Ekeren in June.
 In that same year, the strategic position of the Emperor continued to worsen.
 To relieve the pressure, Marlborough marched up the Rhine, joined forces with Louis of Baden and Prince Eugene, and crossed the Danube on 2 July.
 The Allied victory at Blenheim on 13 August forced Bavaria out of the war and the Treaty of Ilbersheim placed it under Austrian rule.
 Allied efforts to exploit their victory in 1705 foundered on poor co-ordination, tactical disputes and command rivalries.
 A diplomatic crisis between the Dutch Republic and England was only averted by the dismissal of General Slangenburg.
 Heinsius played a significant role in this.

 Years of Success

 In 1706, when the French court made some secret peace proposals, the advice of the Grand Pensionary and the government of Amsterdam was sought.
-The Frenchman Helvetius, the son of the renowned physician, arrived from Paris under the pretext of visiting his father.
+The dutch-born French diplomat Adrianus Engelhard Helvetius, the son of the renowned physician, arrived from Paris under the pretext of visiting his father.
 While here, he engaged in several discussions with Heinsius on this subject, delivering letters and messages from President Rouillé.
 Furthermore, he sent a draft, approved by the Amsterdam government, to English statesmen.
 Heinsius then elaborated on the points, totaling 40, contained in this proposal.
 However, these negotiations did not result in peace.
 Heinsius received a letter from the French statesmen filled with bitter complaints about the conduct of the delegates involved in those negotiations.